2 Smart Ways to Find and Manage Time to Organize Family Photos

 Mark Your Favorite Photos

-Whether you are using your phone’s native app for photos, or you are using another app such as FOREVER or Mylio, you can star or flag or somehow mark your favorites.
+Whether you are using your phone’s native app for photos, or you are using another app to organize family photos such as FOREVER or Mylio, you can star or flag or somehow mark your favorites.
 This will make it easier to find them when you want to share them or use them to create a photo book or gift.

 Edit Your Photos